loopwerk/loopwerk.io/content/open-source/Parsley.md

 repo: loopwerk/Parsley
 ---

-A Markdown parser for Swift Package Manager, using Github Flavored Markdown, plus Metadata support.
+A Markdown parser for Swift, using Github Flavored Markdown.
+Supports Metadata and Markdown attributes.